-6/14/2020: Our paper titled “Validation of Distributed State Estimation for Localization of Small Satellites and Swarm Formation” was selected as “The Most Appealing Paper Abstract Award” for the highest number of bids for review by authors.
+6/14/2020: Our paper titled “Validation of Distributed State Estimation for Localization of Small Satellites and Swarm Formation” was selected as “Outstanding Abstract Award” for the highest number of bids for review by authors.

 4/6/2020 Received a Faculty Fellowship award from the NASA Marshall Space Flight Center Aerospace Fellowship Program.
 Fekrmandi will spend the ten-week fellowship (June 1, 2020 and end August 7, 2020) working on research project, “Autonomous GN&C” with Marshall collaborator, Mr. John Rakoczy.